ClusterHQ/flocker/docs/labs/docker-plugin.rst

 Flocker Docker plugin
 =====================

-The Flocker Docker plugin is a `Docker volumes plugin <https://github.com/docker/docker/blob/master/experimental/plugins_volume.md>`_, connecting Docker on a host directly to Flocker, where Flocker agents will be running on the same host and hooked up to the Flocker control service.
+The Flocker Docker plugin is a `Docker volumes plugin`_, connecting Docker on a host directly to Flocker, where Flocker agents will be running on the same host and hooked up to the Flocker control service.

 This diagram explains how the architecture of a Flocker cluster with the Docker plugin would look if the user is also using :ref:`Docker Swarm <labs-swarm>` and :ref:`Docker Compose <labs-compose>`: